 Wherever you are in product development, think about what you can do to incorporate the principles into your process right away.
 Putting the principles to work early shows their value and creates buy-in with broader stakeholders.
 Here are a few ideas of where they can contribute:

-1. Feature or concept evaluation
+- Feature or concept evaluation

 Take past concepts and measure them against your new set of criteria.
 Perhaps some concepts align with all of your principles, and others only align with one principle (or none).
-The principles are a great tool for discussing adjustments, trade-offs, and prioritization.
+The principles are a great tool for discussing adjustments, trade-offs, and prioritization. - Brainstorming

 Use your principles as a springboard to generate new ideas that meet your goals for the customer experience.
-After you’ve come up with ideas, map them back to your experience principles to demonstrate and evaluate how they contribute to the intended user experience.
+After you’ve come up with ideas, map them back to your experience principles to demonstrate and evaluate how they contribute to the intended user experience. - User testing

 Your principles can be a valuable resource when doing baseline or prototype testing.
-Craft the test tasks and questions around your principles to see if your goals for the product experience successfully carry over to the user.
+Craft the test tasks and questions around your principles to see if your goals for the product experience successfully carry over to the user. - Design reviews

 Refer to the principles in your internal design reviews to help ground the design intent and drive decision-making across stakeholders.

-As you put them to use in different ways, your experience principles will ideally become woven into your organization’s process and thinking.
+As you put them to use in different ways, your experience principles will ideally become embedded into your organization’s process and thinking.
 You may even hear them unwittingly cited by your team – the ultimate sign you’ve created principles that stick.

 Need an assist?